9 ways to make the most of every day

 Everyday life is often busy.

-Work and screens can take up all your time.
+Work and screens can take up so much time there’s little space for anything else.

 Daily habits can offer an effective buffer.